Healthy Chocolate Peanut Butter Balls

 - Easy to customize.
 Swap the chocolate, use different nut butters, or stir in some mix-ins.
 The options are endless, and I’ll be sure to share plenty of inspiration later on.

 - Peanut butter.
 Smooth, creamy peanut butter is best.
-If you aren’t a fan of peanut butter, try almond butter.
+If you don’t want to use peanut butter, almond butter, or any nut or seed butter works just fine.

 - Coconut flour.
 My favorite flour for no-bake recipes since it absorbs moisture nicely and gives the balls a little protein boost.
 Not a fan of coconut?
 You can swap the coconut flour for equal portions of blanched almond flour or oat flour.
 However, you’ll want to add a little extra of these as they’re not as absorbent as coconut flour.

 - Chocolate chips.
-I used classic semi-sweet chocolate chips, but you can use any chocolate chips of your choice.
+I used classic semi-sweet chocolate chips, but you can use any chocolate chips you prefer.

 How to make chocolate peanut butter balls

-Step 4- Chocolate coat the balls.
+Step 4- Coat.
 Remove the balls from the freezer and, using two forks, cover each ball in the melted chocolate.
 Continue dipping the balls until each one is covered in chocolate.

 - Use wet hands.
 To avoid making a mess, I like to use slightly wet hands to shape the balls.
-You could also skip the handy work altogether and use a small scoop instead.
+You could also skip the handwork altogether and use a small scoop instead.

 - Keep the dough chilled.
 As you work with the dough, it’ll warm up and soften.
 When this happens, I like to return the dough to the fridge to firm up for 10-20 minutes, though you could also add a little extra coconut flour to thicken it up.